xander2508/Notes/5. Standard Information/AWS/User Management/Identity and Access Management (IAM)/IAM Policies.md

 - The _**Effect**_ element specifies whether the policy will allow or deny access.
 In this policy, the Effect is **"Allow"**, which means you’re providing access to a particular resource.
 - The _**Action**_ element describes the type of action that should be allowed or denied.
 In the example policy, the action is **"*"**.
 This is called a wildcard, and it is used to symbolize every action inside your AWS account.
 - The _**Resource**_ element specifies the object or objects that the policy statement covers.
 In the policy example, the resource is the wildcard **"*"**.
 This represents all resources inside your AWS console.
+- The **Condition** element, as seen below allows conditions to be applied to the policy.
+Conditions allow for extra granularity in the policies.

 Putting this information together, you have a policy that allows you to perform all actions on all resources in your AWS account.
 This is what we refer to as an administrator policy.